brassc/FSL/README.md

     - If $q_i \leq \alpha$, null hypothesis $H_0$ is rejected for that test.
     - $\alpha$ is the maximum proportion of false positives accepted in the analysis.

 FDR-BH procedure was selected over more conservative measures e.g. Family-Wise Error Rate (FWER) methods including Holm-Bonferroni.
 This is because it is a simple measure with lower risk of failing to detect true positives, whilst still controlling for false positives in a manner useful for this exploratory research.
-At pilot study stage, the more stringent FWER methods were found toi be overly restrictive.
+At pilot study stage, the more stringent FWER methods were found to be overly restrictive.

 # DTI Processing #